Teriks/pake/docs/source/basictasks.rst

 *Note:*

-each registered task receives a :py:class:`TaskContext` instance as a single argument when run.
+each registered task receives a :py:class:`pake.TaskContext` instance as a single argument when run.

 In this example the argument is named **ctx**, but it can be named however you like.